ehrpg/qstar/docs/crisis.md

 Cover is always relative to other targets.
 A character can be in total cover for an enemy, but in plain sight for another.

+Cover provides a penalty for opponents.
+All rolls and [Skill][] checks that rely on vision, such as attacking, suffer a penalty.

 |   Modifier | Condition   |
 |-----------:|-------------|